 - Do not let your past define who you are.
 If you are bad at something, let it haunt you every day so you can attack it relentlessly.

-To find out more about programming and how to maximize your press, I highly suggest you attend a StrongFirst SFG Level 1 certification if you have not already.
+To find out more about programming and how to maximize your press, I highly suggest you attend a StrongFirst SFG Level I Certification if you have not already.
 For those who have, Plan Strong takes a deep programming dive that gives you the ability to design your own Russian-like strength plans for whatever your goals.
-We have four Plan Strong events scheduled so far for 2019:
+Click here for Plan Strong events.